zryska/Edge-Data-Store-Docs/V1/Administration/Administration.md

 **Note:** All configuration and stored data will be lost as a result of performing this action.

-To reset the Edge Data Store, use any REST client and make a request using one of the following:
+To reset Edge Data Store, use any REST client and make a request using the following:

 ```http
 Method: POST